deculler/gotut/README.md

 Types in Go do not explicitly "implement" an interface.
 They do so implicitly, simply by implementing all the methods in the interface type with the appropriate signatures.

+Having something of an interface type does not tell you what it is, it tells you what it can do.

 ## more stuff